 The four students with consistent mentors found the amount of communication and their mentor-student relationships beneficial as they experienced college for the first time.
 When asked about his mentor experience, a first-generation student from the class of 2014 said: “He’d always send us updates whenever something was coming up, or a meeting or anything.
 So he was really good for us.
 Anything we had a question on we could just ask him and we’d get an answer.”

 A first-generation student from the class of 2016 hoped her mentor would continue to offer her guidance through her first year of college: “I would like her to keep helping me if she can just until I get used to it and can start doing it on my own.
-I don’t always need to hear from her, but just when I need to turn in something important.
-Any reminders or anything.”
+I don’t always need to hear from her, but just when I need to turn in something important.”

 Moreover, two first-generation students with consistent mentors found their mentors kind and willing to help, but they could not offer these students adequate assistance when they ran into difficulties with filing the FAFSA and the FAFSA verification process.
 After being notified that she was selected for verification, a student from the class of 2014 described her mentor’s role in this situation as unhelpful:

-“I feel like the person who was my mentor was really nice, but I don’t feel like they really understood what was going on.
+I feel like the person who was my mentor was really nice, but I don’t feel like they really understood what was going on.
 Every time I would ask them they were like ‘oh let me talk to this person, they would know,’ and they didn’t really get back to me.
 It was just a lot of ‘please help me, I want to go to school,’ and nobody would get back to me.
-And I didn’t know what to do, and my mom didn’t know what to do.”
+And I didn’t know what to do, and my mom didn’t know what to do.

 While the student said her mentor maintained frequent communication and sent deadline reminders, in this specific situation she explained, “I think he just didn’t know what he could do…he was trying, but I don’t think that he was the best at his job.”